tshihab07/Data-Cleaning-And-Organizing/README.md

-# Data Cleaning and Organizing with Pandas
+# Data Cleaning and Organizing

 A comprehensive project demonstrating data cleaning and organization Python's Pandas library, with regular expressions to clean unstructured data and perform basic statistical calculations.
 This project emphasizes transforming messy datasets into well-structured and ready-to-analyze data.